 When purchasing horse riding chaps, you need to keep the following factors in mind, no matter which brand you are considering:

 The biggest concern when buying horse riding chaps, especially online, is whether or not it will fit well.
 Half chaps for horse riding are of no use if they fail to slide over the calf for a snug fit.
+Though learning how to wear them can help you avoid that in itself which is why you should check out our article on the topic..
 They will sag or wrinkle down as a poor fit means that there’s not much to hold them upright.
 This obviously looks bad, but what’s worse is that loose horse riding chaps are likely to twist in the rider’s foot, causing discomfort as well as rubs on the horse’s side and rider’s leg.

 Similarly, tight horse chaps are not viable either.
 Make sure you check the size charts thoroughly before buying a particular pair of chaps for horse riding.